 With proven results in patient access and outcomes, MUSC has plans to expand its program from 45 to 90 schools in the next year, many of which are in rural and underserved communities.
 MUSC credits the success of its network to hardworking school nurses, fostering a culture of collaboration between healthcare organizations and a flexible, open technology platform.

-School-based telehealth programs allows students to be be seen by a pediatrician or specialist remotely, from their school, ultimately minimizing missed classes and long commutes.
+School-based telehealth programs allow students to be seen by a pediatrician or specialist remotely, from their school, ultimately minimizing missed classes and long commutes.

 Williamsburg County is the first county in South Carolina to implement telehealth at all 11 of its schools, the use has increased over time.
 With the advent of higher volumes, MUSC developed a new position to offer school nurses support during these telehealth consultations.